-This class provides an implementation of Dwayne Litzenberger's PBKDF2-HMAC-SHA1 hash format1.
-PBKDF2 is a key derivation function2 that is ideally suited as the basis for a password hash, as it provides variable length salts, variable number of rounds.
+This class provides an implementation of Dwayne Litzenberger's PBKDF2-HMAC-SHA1 hash format.
+PBKDF2 is a key derivation function that is ideally suited as the basis for a password hash, as it provides variable length salts, variable number of rounds.

-- password hash usage for examples of how to use this class via the common hash interface. - cta_pbkdf2_sha1 for another hash which looks almost exactly like this one.
+- password hash usage for examples of how to use this class via the common hash interface. - cta\pbkdf2\sha1 for another hash which looks almost exactly like this one.

-class passlib.hash.dlitz_pbkdf2_sha1
+class passlib.hash.dlitz\pbkdf2\sha1